andrmich/mailbox/README.md

 If you prefer to access your mails using the command line:
 1. install the davfs2 package to mount WebDAV as regular filesystem
 2. replace default config with the custom one from this project:
-... `sudo mv davfs2.conf /etc/davfs2/davfs2.conf `
+... `sudo cp davfs2.conf /etc/davfs2/davfs2.conf `

 3. `sudo mkdir /mnt/mailbox`
 4. `sudo mount -t davfs -o noexec localhost:8080 /mnt/mailbox/`